 4. Ask for overtime

 Depending on your employer, working some extra hours can be a quick and easy way to earn some extra cash.
-Sometimes the easiest way to earn extra money is the most basic.
+Sometimes the easiest way to earn extra money on the weekends is the most basic.

 Even if you are on salary it doesn’t hurt to ask your boss if he has additional projects that are outside of your normal work scope.

 This may help you get a promotion and hopefully earn a bit of extra money.
-Just be careful to make sure they know this is beyond your normal scope of work and that you expect to get paid.
+Just be careful to make sure they know this is beyond your normal scope of work and that you expect to get paid for your weekend work.